mattermost/docs/source/about/corporate-directory-integration.rst

 - Account sign up using email and password.
 - Password reset via email.
-- Ability to use the same credentials to sign in to web, desktop, and mobile app experiences.
+- Ability to use the same credentials to log into web, desktop, and mobile app experiences.
 - Ability to use a username and password in place of email and password.

 Security features for authentication